Henderson Associates is formed by Mark Henderson

 Relocation to Lower Sydenham, London

 The purchase of MSE means that a lot more space is required.
 The decision is taken to relocate our business from Beckenham, Kent to Lower Sydenham in South-East London.
-This property, based in Worsley Bridge Road, consists of warehousing, offices, workshop and a production area.
+This property, based in Worsley Bridge Road, consists of warehousing, offices, a workshop and a production area.
 Our site in Lower Sydenham is on a 10-year lease, with the freeholder making it clear that he wanted to develop the building into residential use in the future.
 This arrangement suits us well as the site is very well connected for transport links and is not too far from our existing property in Beckenham, Kent.

 Expansion into the maintenance and calibration of laboratory refrigerators and freezers